vegadodo/vegadodo/README.md

 - ⚡ Fun fact: ...
 -->

 SNUCSE 19.
 I play bass.
 I code for fun (I guess).
+A developer at [Jjalkey](https://jjalkey.com).

 ## Fun stuff about me

 - I was on a TV show ***[Infinite Challenge](https://youtu.be/YwTQexnpau8?t=321)*** when I was 11.
 You can see me talk right after the video starts, and do some quiz in the next round.
 My two younger brothers have also been on TV.
 - I modeled for promotional photos of HAFS (my high school) in 2017.
-- I starred in [***"Off Road Jam"*** MV](https://youtu.be/u6aKcFBRVxA), shot by my brother [seoulthesoloist](https://instagram.com/seoulthesoloist).
+- I starred in [***"Off Road Jam"*** MV](https://youtu.be/u6aKcFBRVxA), directed and shot by my brother [seoulthesoloist](https://instagram.com/seoulthesoloist).
 It's a great song by [Mudd the student](https://instagram.com/muddthestudent), and you can see me in red hair.
+- I starred in [***"Kamehameha"*** MV](https://youtu.be/iRTuOYb1XmQ), directed by my brother [seoulthesoloist](https://instagram.com/seoulthesoloist).
+It's a great song by [Balming Tiger](https://balmingtiger.com), and you can see drunk me in the left corner.

 ## Boring stuff about me

 - **Hankuk Academy of Foreign Studies**, Natural Science Program.
 2016-2019
 - **Seoul National University**, Department of Computer Science and Engineering.
-2019-present (Currently on Military Leave of Absence)
+2019-2020, 2023-present
-- **ROK Air Force**, English Translator/Interpreter at *ROK-US Combined Forces Command*.
+- **ROK Air Force**, English Translator/Interpreter at *C38 Air and Missile Defense Division, ROK-US Combined Forces Command*.
 2021-05-10/2023-02-09

 ## My development environment